Skip to main content

 Use new_tab=True First

-Always open a new tab for the first navigation to avoid closing the workflow tab
+Open a new tab for the first navigation so the workflow runtime stays separate

 Handle Errors